-Choosing the right capability structure
+Selecting the right capability structure for your asset management team

 For as long as asset owners have built and operated complex assets, structuring an asset management team that has the right skills and capacity has been difficult for many engineering executives.
 Providing the appropriate level of maintenance management and reliability engineering skills in a changing and resource-constrained environment remains challenging – but asking a few questions to better define what your business needs may increase your success levels.
 In this article, we will try to cover the most important questions we encounter when helping clients design the capability set and structure that will help them balance performance, cost and risk across their asset base.